The Surprising Truth About Lactose Intolerance

 It Can Happen at Any Age

-Lactose intolerance is often associated with infancy, but the truth is, it can strike at any point in life.
+Lactose intolerance is often associated with infancy, but it can strike at any point in life.
 Whether you’re in your 20s, 30s, or beyond, lactose intolerance can become a reality.
 But what triggers this condition, and how can you manage it effectively?

 Understanding Lactose Intolerance

 Lactose intolerance occurs when your body is unable to break down lactose, a natural sugar found in dairy products.
 This usually happens when your small intestine stops producing enough lactase, an enzyme that helps digest lactose.
-Symptoms can range from mild discomfort to severe reactions, including gas, nausea, bloating, diarrhea, and stomach cramps.
+Symptoms can range from mild discomfort to severe reactions, including:

 Four Types of Lactose Intolerance